catehuang/indeed_scraping/README.md

   CHROME_DRIVER_PATH=

   # what position are you looking for
-  # this value will feed to the search keyword on Indeed
+  # this value will feed to the search keyword on Indeed (use boolean search - the combination of AND, OR, and NOT)
+  # exmaple: software developer NOT (manager OR lead OR senior)
   WHAT=

   # where the location of the job